ZEISS/czicheck/documentation/usage.md

 -   a description of that finding with the key `description`; its value is a string
 -   some details for this finding with the key `details`; its value is a string (note: this will only ever contain anything when the `--printdetails` command line flag was set)

+Please note, that the output also identifies the version of the CZICheck application that was used with the `output_version` key.
+It contains the name of the application at `command` and the respective version at `version`.
 See the following example:

     {